rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 It is because Pat and Don hold different believes of P(A)

-Don holds a relative high starting P(A) and thus only need a relative weak P(B) to convince her
+Pat holds a relative high starting P(A) and thus only need a relative weak P(B) to convince him.

-Pat holds a relative very low starting P(A) and need a very strong P(B) to convince him.
+Don holds a relative very low starting P(A) and need a very strong P(B) to convince her.

-We could even calculate the prior value of P(A)s of Don and PAT base on how many correct answer it takes to convince PAT and Don.
+Will Kurt even calculate the the P(A) of Don and Pat by using how many data it takes to convience them,

+for Pat, the inital believe is the seer has 1 in 3000 chance of supernatural power.

-Lets use the turkey example again:
+One more example about strong and specific evidence. lets use the turkey example again:

 Turkey's Believe/Hypothesis (A):